jianshengfeng/EOS1_old/README.md

 # EOS1
 Image analysis code (Python) for EOS 1 open-source spectrometer

+Please read ImgAna_simplified.ipynb first.

-ImgAna_minimum.py will be updated soon.
+ImgAna_minimum.py is not ready now but will be updated soon.